 where \(\lambda^2(\omega) = -(1/C) \left[ (\omega-{\omega}^{\vphantom{\dagger}}_{c}) + i \kappa/2 + \Omega^2\chi(\omega) \right] \) relates to the retarded photon Green's function, as described in the Letter.

 \Cref{eq:Helmholtz} is a (1D) Helmholtz equation, which arises commonly, e.g., in electromagnetism~\cite{novotny2012} and quantum scattering problems~\cite{shankar1994}.
 It admits two solutions:

 corresponding to right- and left-propagating waves when \(\Im \lambda(\omega) > 0\).
-Accordingly, the real part of the propagation constant, \(\Re \lambda(\omega) = \Re[D^R(\omega)]^{-1/2}\) governs the decay of the intracavity field at frequency \(\omega\), as expressed in \cref{eq:decay_ratio}.
+Accordingly, the real part of the propagation constant, \(\Re \lambda(\omega) = \Re[D^R(\omega)]^{-1/2}\) governs the decay of the intracavity field at frequency \(\omega\), as expressed in Eq.~(6) of the Letter.
 We note further that, whilst derived for our simplified model comprising two-level systems, this result can be naturally generalized to complex multi-level systems where the susceptibility \(\chi(\omega)\) is replaced by the full molecular self-energy~\cite{yuen-zhou2024}.